 - College preparatory and career readiness focus

-- Priority for District 24 and English Language Learner students
+- Priority for District 24, siblings of current students, and English Language Learner students

-- Longer school day (8am-4pm), extended school year (190 days of instruction) and afterschool programs
+- Longer school day (8am-5pm), extended school year and afterschool programs

 English Language Learner Students